+These devices are Flash Memory TinyPowerTM A/D type 8-bit high performance RISC architecture microcontrollers.
 Offering users the convenience of Flash Memory multi-programming features, the devices also include wide range of functions and features.
 Other memory includes an area of RAM Data Memory as well as an area of true EEPROM memory for storage of non-volatile data such as serial numbers, calibration data etc.

-Analog features include an integrated multi-channel Analog to Digital Converter, dual Pulse Width Modulation outputs, dual Operational Amplifiers, dual Comparators, one internal 2.4V or 3.3V LDO (Low Drop Out) for voltage regulator and a 12-bit DAC for voice output application, communication with the outside world is catered for by including fully integrated SPI or IC interface functions, two popular interfaces which provide designers with a means of easy communication with external peripheral hardware.
+Analog features include an integrated multi-channel Analog to Digital Converter, dual Operational Amplifiers, dual Comparators, an internal 2.4V or 3.3V low dropout voltage regulator and a 12-bit DAC for voice output applications Communication with the outside world is catered for with a fully integrated SPI or I2C interface, two popular interfaces which provide designers with a means of easy communication with external peripheral hardware.
+Two Pulse Width Modulators are also included.
 Protective features such as an internal Watchdog Timer, Low Voltage Reset and Low Voltage Detector coupled with excellent noise immunity and ESD protection ensure that reliable operation is maintained in hostile electrical environments.